 Choose $s> k+1$ and $\epsilon >0$, and apply Lemma~\ref{lmfiniterank} to define for all $N >0$ the operator

 whose rank is at most $N^2 2^{\p{1+\epsilon}\p{d+1} N}$.
 Then notice, using Lemma~\ref{lmippf}, that we have

 for some constants $C,\tilde{C}$ and $C'$ that do not depend on $N$.
-Letting $N$ tend to infinity, it comes that $P$ is compact.
+Letting $N$ tend to infinity, we see that $P$ is compact.
 Moreover, if $\p{s_m}_{m \geq 0}$ denotes the sequence of singular values of $P$, we get from \eqref{eqappfin} and \cite[Theorem 2.5 p.51]{Gohb}